Hunter: The Vigil 2nd Edition Open Call and Thoughts on Hiring

 Good luck!

-31 responses to “Hunter: The Vigil 2nd Edition Open Call and Thoughts on Hiring”
+31 thoughts on “Hunter: The Vigil 2nd Edition Open Call and Thoughts on Hiring”

 (I ask because the two other people I’ve worked for have asked me to send them requests for jobs through their e-mail, which I don’t think quite applies here.)